-While the multi-level multi-unit of analysis complexity of this model make it a difficult research proposition; it is nevertheless an important addition to our understanding of the real world interplay of selection, evolution, choice and adaptation.
-Perhaps most importantly for the purpose of this paper it identifies managerial characteristics as constraints to action.
-Viewed in this way managerial characteristics are antecedents of Whittington's (1988) notion of 'action determinism'.
-Action determinism proposes that even in the absence of external constraints (for example task environment and internal organisation) managers do not have truly free choice.
+While the multi-level multi-unit of analysis complexity of this discretion model make it a difficult research proposition; it is nevertheless an important conceptual addition to our understanding of the real world interplay of selection, evolution, choice and adaptation.
+Perhaps most importantly, for our purposes, it identifies managerial characteristics as constraints to action.
+Viewed in this way, managerial characteristics are antecedents of Whittington's (1988) notion of 'action determinism'.
+Action determinism proposes that even in the absence of external constraints (for example task environment and internal organization) managers do not have truly free choice.
 Their choices are in some way determined by their "built-in preference and information processing systems" (Whittington, 1988, p.
 524).
 That is, managers bring to any situation an inherent bias that they may or may not be aware of.
-This is an important addition, because given this understanding one views strategic choice and population ecology no longer as a dichotomy of voluntarism and determinism; but rather the interplay of deterministic human action and deterministic (multi-level) selection.
+This is an important addition, because given this understanding one views strategic choice and population ecology no longer as a dichotomy of voluntarism and determinism; nor as a scale with voluntarism (choice) on one pole and determinism (environment and organization) on the other; rather it becomes framed as the interplay of deterministic human action, shaped by the managers' biases, and deterministic (multi-level) external selection.